...

 Kawasaki Ninja ZX-4RR

-The Kawasaki Ninja ZX-4RR, building on the legacy of the Indonesian ZX25R, brings a fresh surge of excitement into the realm of small-displacement sport bikes, especially for those who thought the era of high-revving inline-fours was long gone.
-With a compact 399cc engine that pushes the limits, this bike offers a unique combination of speed, power, and tech, making it an exception in the 400cc class.
+The Kawasaki Ninja Zx-4RR, building on the legacy of the Indonesian ZX-25R, injects fresh excitement into the small-displacement sport-bike segment, especially for riders who thought the era of high-revving inline-fours was long gone.
+Its compact 399 cc DOHC inline-four engine pushes the limits, combining speed, power, and advanced tech rarely found in the 400 cc class.

 A High-Revving Powerhouse

 The ZX-4RR’s performance is its most defining feature.
-With an estimated 76.4 horsepower in Europe (rising to 79 hp with ram-air), it’s not just the most powerful 400cc sport bike but also the fastest, capable of reaching a top speed of 151 mph.
+With an estimated 76.4 horsepower in Europe and Japan (rising to 79 hp with ram-air), it’s not just the most powerful 400cc sport bike but also the fastest, capable of reaching a top speed of 151 mph.
+An untethered ECU flash unlocks full power, and optimized sprocket-and-ratio gearing keeps the engine in its peak powerband, so 0–60 mph takes about 3.3 seconds.

-The U.S. model, though capped at around 56.3 horsepower, still delivers an impressive riding experience, with the engine screaming all the way up to 15,000 rpm.
+The U.S. and Canada models, though capped at around 56.3 horsepower for emissions and noise compliance, still delivers an impressive riding experience, with the engine screaming all the way up to 15,000 rpm.
 Its 0-60 mph time of 4.0 seconds is remarkable, giving you a thrill that’s often reserved for much larger bikes.

 Superb Handling and Rider Aids